criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 - the other actions have reasonable weights (lets say less than 10)
 - and we collect $10^7$ samples of $A$ following $\pi_0$

-What would we observe in such a case ?
+What would we observe in such a case?
 - With a probability of about $0.01$, we would observe one sample with the action $a_0$ and the giant $10^9$ weight.
-In such case, we would conclude that the variance is crazily high (this single sample has more total weight than the 9999999 other ! ) and that the estimator is not usable.
+In such case, we would conclude that the variance is crazily high (this single sample has more total weight than the 9999999 other! ) and that the estimator is not usable.
 - But with a high probability (around $0.99$), we won't observe the action $a_0$ at all.
 In such a case, the empirical variance of $w$ might look low, because we observed only some $w < 10$.
-It is important to realize that this is wrong !
+It is important to realize that this is wrong!
 Indeed, the estimated value we get from the $ips$ is in the case underestimating the number of clicks we would get with $\pi_{test}$, because it does not account for the value we would get from playing action $a_0$.

-This "hidden" variance is actually behaving like a bias !
+This "hidden" variance is behaving like a bias!

 Let's also note that in the limit case, when the probability of an action following $\pi_0$ becomes exactly 0, the variance becomes low, but the estimator is now biased.

 ### Capped importance weight

 When the variance is too large, the estimator is no longer useful in practice.
-Can we lower its variance ?
+Can we lower its variance?

 Since the variance is driven by some outliers, we can lower the variance by removing those outliers.
-For example removing all samples where $w$ is above a threshold, or replacing $w$ by some maximum value when the true value is higher.
+For example, removing all samples where $w$ is above a threshold, or replacing $w$ by some maximum value when the true value is higher.

- We can then defined the capped IPS estimator:
+ We can then define the capped IPS estimator:

 $$ capped IPS := \frac{1}{n} \times  \sum_\limits{ i \in {1...n} } \overline{W_i} \times  R_i $$